kodamays/dio_ros_driver/README.md

 * `dout_default_value`: initial boolean value for DO ports (default: true)
   * default value is true because initial value from DO port of ADLINK's MVP-6100 and MXC-6600 is **1 (true)**
 * `din_port_offset`: to correspond DO's port id and port offset
+* `din_ports_array[0-7]`: an array of port numbers used for multiple DIs when using multi DI ports.Specify only when using multi DI ports
+* `dout_ports_array[0-7]`: an array of port numbers used for multiple DOs when using multi DO ports.Specify only when using multi DO ports

 Port offset means the port address shown by `gpioinfo` command.
 The port offset is associated with the ordering number in an array.
 For example, this `din_port_offset` indicates that 0th DI port is corresponded to 72th offset of the DI module.
 The list is defined based on DIO module coupled with ADLINK's MVP-6100 series as well as ADLINK's MXC-6600 series.